Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 This is a fully functional Internet Radio Based on ESP32-S3

 Note: it was designed to work only with ESP32S3 Lilygo t-displayS3 Touch or an ESP32-S3 and 170x320 touch screnn that share the same caracteristics

-Please watch my youtube videos here: https://youtu.be/HgioXrjpPSk?feature=shared https://youtu.be/gyk2eq8ZymM?feature=shared https://www.youtube.com/watch?v=cFctgusRfhY
+You can watch the youtube videos here: https://youtu.be/HgioXrjpPSk?feature=shared https://youtu.be/gyk2eq8ZymM?feature=shared https://www.youtube.com/watch?v=cFctgusRfhY